tamBooks/Decoding-Cancer-Risk-ABO-and-Omics-Interactions-in-PC/README.md

 - **`dataprep2024.sh`**: Processes data for **PanGenEU 2024** (Reference 37).
 - **`dataprep2019.sh`**: Processes data for **PanGenEU 2019** (Reference 37).
 These scripts:
-  1. Use the provided Perl script from the server to prepare the data.
+  1. Use the provided Perl script from the server to prepare the data [HRC or 1000G Imputation preparation and checking](https://www.chg.ox.ac.uk/~wrayner/tools/).
   2. Run the generated script for final processing.

 ---